Z Wave vs Zigbee - Zigbee winner

 Both Z Wave and Zigbee are extremely energy efficient, and they have to be since many of their products rely solely on battery power.

-As a result, batteries don’t need to be changed in for a year or more in many cases.
+As a result, batteries often don’t need to be changed for a year or more.

 Zigbee, for example, uses as little as 0.05 Watt-seconds per data transmission.
 That’s tiny!

 They also allow for sleeping end devices.
-This means the products goes into sleep mode when it’s not being used.
-This requires much less energy than fully powered devices.
+This means the products go into sleep mode when not being used.
+That requires significantly less energy than fully powered devices.

 That said, both Z Wave and Zigbee require a smart hub so you will need to keep that hub plugged in at all times in order to keep the network up and running.